DecDDM/DecDDM/README.md

 - I like dogs, rock climbing, and making stuff
 - I speak English, French, and some Japanese
 - Factory builder obssessive
-- wolves are pretty great
+- Wolves are by far the best animal